brokencommit/Video-Speed-Up-Chrome/README.md

 It may be expanded in the future to work on multiple video players.

 It also functions as a bookmarklet if you don't want to install the full extension.

+---

+### Future:
+- test on more websites and collect a list of where it currently works
+- expand script to work on websites that it currently doesn't work on
+- add (optionally per-site) shortcuts to run the script with a keypress
+  - i've used `s` on YouTube for a long time, perhaps a control key would be better for general sites